Toy Poodle – Pro’s and Con’s Plus Everything Else You Want To Know

 So what is the magic tipping point when a Mini Poodle becomes a Toy Poodle?

-By the American Kennel Club (AKC) meaning, Toy Poodles are Poodles less than 10 inches (25cm) high at the shoulders.
-Whereas Miniature Poodles can measure up to 15 inches.
+The American Kennel Club (AKC) means that Toy Poodles are Poodles less than 10 inches (25cm) high at the shoulders.
+At the same time, Miniature Poodles can measure up to 15 inches.

 That puts our curly toy breed on the very same scale as other toy dog favorites, Pugs and Shih Tzus.